 For filling small holes, though, I used my finger.
 This was much more efficient and effective.
 Allow the wood filler to dry thoroughly (recommended at least 2 hours).

-Prepping Stairs Step 2 – Sand Everything Down
+Painting Staircase Step Two: Sand Everything Down

 Use a medium-grit sandpaper, such as 150, and sand dried wood filler smooth.
 Sand every surface that will be exposed to be as smooth as possible, including the risers as well as treads.
 Repeat the wood filler step as needed until the surface is smooth.
 (Note: For your reference, I used two full tubes of wood filler for this example.)